siddhi-io/www/en/docs/query-guide.md

 * Stream Processor
 * Window

 You can use one or more from above mentioned extension types and implement according to your requirement.

 For more information about these extension types, see [Extension Types](#ExtensionTypes).

 To install and implement the siddhi-io extension archetype, follow the procedure below:

 1. Issue the following command from your CLI.

         mvn archetype:generate
-                    -DarchetypeGroupId=io.siddhi.extension.archetype
+            -DarchetypeGroupId=org.wso2.siddhi.extension.archetype
             -DarchetypeArtifactId=siddhi-archetype-execution
-                    -DgroupId=io.siddhi.extension.execution
+            -DgroupId=org.wso2.extension.siddhi.execution
             -Dversion=1.0.0-SNAPSHOT

 2. Enter the mandatory properties prompted, please see the description for all properties below.

     |Properties | Description | Mandatory | Default Value |